Pravin-hub-rgb/panaah/DOCUMENTATION/tier 1 feature.md

 * Email/password login
 * Signup confirmation link using "resend"
 * No roles — all users can browse and post
+  - We have use `resend` for email verification!!

 ---